docs / integration / ci-cd

 - name: Install opentraces

-run: pip install opentraces
+run: pipx install opentraces

 - name: Initialize project